Attack the Block: Home media

 The film was released on DVD and Blu-ray Disc in the United Kingdom on 19 September 2011 and in the United States on 25 October 2011.
 Play.com released an exclusive Blu-ray and DVD double play edition, with a glow-in-the-dark sleeve, featuring the bio-luminescent jaws of one of the creatures.

 Soundtrack

-The soundtrack for the film was an original score composed by British electronic music group Basement Jaxx, and Steven Price except for a few songs featured in the film but not on the soundtrack (such as the 1993 rap track "Sound of da Police" by KRS-One, and the 2006 reggae track "Youths Dem Cold" by Richie Spice, played during the end credits).
+The soundtrack was an original score composed by British electronic music group Basement Jaxx, and Steven Price, save for a few featured songs not on the soundtrack (such as the 1993 rap track "Sound of da Police" by KRS-One, and the 2006 reggae track "Youths Dem Cold" by Richie Spice, played during the end credits).
+A rap song called "Get That Snitch", original to the film and rapped by the character Hi-Hatz, is featured at various times.
+The full song was featured on the DVD special features.

-During Evan Sawdey's interview with the duo for PopMatters, he mentioned the album as an "obscure soundtrack placement that only hardcore aficionados found out about."

-In 2018 I Am Shark reissued the soundtrack on a 2xLP vinyl pressing featuring exclusive written commentaries from Joe Cornish and Steven Price.
-The album packaging represents the monsters with glow-in-the-dark teeth on the labels and glow colored vinyl.

-The original Attack the Block soundtrack by Basement Jaxx and Steven Price features the following tracks: